Begitdj/Alpine-Linux-Termux/README.md

 bash <(curl -s https://raw.githubusercontent.com/Begitdj/Alpine-Linux-Termux/refs/heads/main/Alpine.sh)
 ````
 #### Finish installation
-after alpine started login as root (no pass) and run setup-alpine after you setup the installation you can run alpine using
+after alpine started login as root (no pass) and run setup-alpine after you setup the installation kill windows with alpine and you can run alpine using
 ````
 bash $HOME/start-alpine.sh
 ````